-Staff should record all incidents of positive handling (including restraint) on CPOMS in accordance with this policy, and report these to the DSLs (Headteacher, Assistant Heads).
-For incidents where children are held for a short time (less than two minutes) and are held regularly, therefore likely to have consent forms signed by parents, Running Records are stored in Staff Only>Risk Assessments>relevant year>child's name.
+Staff should record all incidents of positive handling (including restraint) on CPOMS in accordance with this policy, and report these to the DSLs (Head teacher, Assistant Heads).
+For incidents where children are held for a short time (less than two minutes) and are held regularly Running Records are stored in Staff Only>Risk Assessments>relevant year>child's name.
 They should be completed with clear details on: